cre8magic/cre8magic/docs-src/pages/oqtane-theme-guides/theme-templates/index.md

 # Oqtane Theme Templates Guide

+> [!TIP]
-Theme templates are a bunch of files with placeholders, which Oqtane can use to generate a new theme.
+> Theme templates are a bunch of files with placeholders, which Oqtane can use to generate a new theme.

 They are located in the `wwwroot/Themes/Templates` folder of the Oqtane installation.